Everyone has germs in their bodies called bacteria and viruses. There are “good bacteria” that help keep us healthy, but viruses usually make us sick.

 Since antibiotics can only treat sicknesses caused by bacteria, they won’t help you feel better if you have flu symptoms.
 In fact, in many cases, taking antibiotics for the flu can make you sicker or make your sickness last longer.

 Experts agree that the best way to prevent the flu is to get vaccinated every year.
-You should also make sure to cover your sneeze or cough, and wash your hands with soap and water or alcohol-based hand gel.
-(Want more ways to protect yourself?
-Check out our 14 tips proven to help prevent the flu.
+You should also make sure to cover your sneeze or cough, and wash your hands with soap and water or alcohol-based hand sanitizer.

 If you do get sick with a fever and flu-like symptoms, stay home until your symptoms go away – and encourage others to do the same.
 If your symptoms become severe, make sure to see your doctor or use one of our online or walk-in options for care.

-Data show that at least 30 percent of antibiotics prescribed in doctors’ offices, emergency departments and hospital clinics are unnecessary.
-Here’s how you can help stop antiobiotic misuse:
+Data show that at least 30% of antibiotics prescribed in doctors’ offices, emergency departments and hospital clinics are unnecessary.
+Here’s how you can help stop antibiotic misuse:

-At Atrium Health, we spread antibiotic education to our doctors through our Antimicrobial Support Network and collaborative, which work with doctors to make sure patients are prescribed the most appropriate antibiotics.
+At Atrium Health, we spread antibiotic education to our doctors through our Antimicrobial Support Network and patient care collaborative, which both work with doctors to make sure patients are prescribed the most appropriate antibiotics.
 The ultimate goal is to improve your care and safety.
-Learn more about how we're doing it.